Beloved Matoaca High School staff member killed in crash: ‘She is irreplaceable’

-The 64-year-old died after her 2001 Honda CRV, traveling east on Woodpecker Road, left the roadway and struck a tree.
+The 64-year-old died after her 2001 Honda CRV, traveling east on Woodpecker Road, left the roadway and struck a tree, according to police.

 Matoaca High School is mourning the loss of the woman Principal John Murray called the “face of the front office.”

-Ott was the was the front office secretary at the school for 24 years.
+Ott was the front office secretary at the school for 24 years.

 “Acknowledge that Dorothy was a community icon because she effectively built community where she worked and where she lived.
 She had a tremendous heart – she is irreplaceable,” said Murray.